Bates Gill

-Bates Gill (/beɪts gɪl/, 季北慈) is an expert on Chinese foreign policy and a former Director of the Stockholm International Peace Research Institute (SIPRI).
+Bates Gill (/beɪts gɪl/, 季北慈) is an American international relations scholar specialized in Chinese foreign policy and politics, currently serving as executive director of Asia Society's Center for China Analysis.
+He formerly was Director of the Stockholm International Peace Research Institute (SIPRI).

-Gill has a long record of research and publication on both international and regional security issues.
-These include arms control, non-proliferation, peacekeeping and military-technical development—and all mainly with regard to China and the Asia-Pacific region.
-In recent years his work has broadened to encompass other contemporary security-related trends including multilateral security organizations, the impact of domestic politics and development on the foreign policies of states, and the nexus of public health and security.
-Currently, his work focuses on Chinese foreign and security policy, U.S.-China relations, and the U.S. role in Asia.
+Gill's research has focused on arms control, non-proliferation, peacekeeping and military-technical development related to China and the Asia-Pacific region.
+His work has also encompassed other contemporary security-related issues including multilateral security organizations, the impact of domestic politics and development on the foreign policies of states, and the nexus of public health and security.
+Currently, his work focuses on the role of the Chinese Communist Party in the deliberation and implementation of Chinese foreign and security policy, and China's engagement with the Global South.